Al-Khalil ibn Ahmad al-Farahidi: Life

 Born in 718 in Oman, southern Arabia, to Azdi parents of modest means, al-Farahidi became a leading grammarian of Basra in Iraq.
-In Basra, he studied Islamic traditions and philology under Abu 'Amr ibn al-'Ala' with Aiyūb al-Sakhtiyāni, ‘Āṣm al-Aḥwal, al-‘Awwām b. Ḥawshab, etc. His teacher Ayyub persuaded him to renounce the Abāḍi doctrine and convert to Sunni orthodoxy; Among his pupils were Sibawayh, al-Naḍr b.
+In Basra, he studied Islamic traditions and philology under Abu 'Amr ibn al-'Ala' with Aiyūb al-Sakhtiyāni, ‘Āṣm al-Aḥwal, al-‘Awwām b. Ḥawshab, etc. His teacher Ayyub persuaded him to renounce the Ibāḍi doctrine and convert to Sunni orthodoxy; Among his pupils were Sibawayh, al-Naḍr b.
 Shumail, and al-Layth b. al-Muẓaffar b.
 Naṣr.
 Known for his piety and frugality, he was a companion of Jābir ibn Zayd, the founder of ibadism.
 It was said that his parents were converts to Islam and that his father was the first to be named "Ahmad" after the time of Muhammad.
 His nickname, "Farahidi", differed from his tribal name and derived from an ancestor named Furhud (Young Lion); plural farahid.
 He refused lavish gifts from rulers or to indulge in the slander and gossip his fellow Arab and Persian rival scholars were wont to, and he performed an annual pilgrimage to Mecca.
 He lived in a small reed house in Basra and once remarked that when his door was shut, his mind did not go beyond it.
 He taught linguistics, and some of his students became wealthy teachers.
 Al-Farahidi's main income was falconry and a garden inherited from his father.
 Two dates of death are cited, 786 and 791 CE.
 The story goes that a theoretical contemplation brought about his death.
 On the particular day, while he was deeply absorbed in contemplation of a system of accounting to save his maidservant from being cheated by the green grocer, he wandered into a mosque, and there he absent-mindedly bumped into a pillar and was fatally injured.